A Lifelong Passion Project

 Animal Care Manager

-She has loved animals since an early age and that love was inspired through watching many educational shows and videos about wildlife.
-Working at Barn Hill Preserve as a mobile educator has been an amazing opportunity for Samantha, not only because she was finally blessed to meet a sloth(!!) but also because she can now hopefully inspire a new generation of kids to love and respect wildlife and their habitat
+She has loved animals since an early age and that love was inspired by watching many educational shows and videos about wildlife.
+Working at Barn Hill Preserve first as a mobile educator, and now as the animal care manager has been an amazing opportunity for Samantha because she can inspire a new generation of kids to love and respect wildlife and their habitat.
+(And having tons of cute, furry animal children is just an added bonus!!!)

 Rachel graduated from Saint Vincent College in Pennsylvania with a BS in Biology.
 She dreamed of being a teacher since her first day of preschool and developed a love of animals and the outdoors throughout the years.
 A Boy Scout summer camp gave her an opportunity to combine these passions in their Ecology-Conservation Area, and this led to similar jobs with the Pennsylvania Game Commission and the Pittsburgh Zoo.